 This content uses links from which we may earn a commission.
 Disclosure.

-- Lia Griffith Extra-Fine Crepe Paper — Lilac, White, Cypress, Juniper, and Chiffon
+- Lia Griffith Extra-Fine Crepe Paper — Lilac, Linen, Cypress, Juniper, and Chiffon

 - Aleene’s Fast Grab Tacky Glue

 - Blick Studio Brush Markers — Saffron (068)

 - 18-Gauge Green Paper Covered Wire

 - Floral Tape — Fern & Moss

 - Floral Foam & Moss

 How to Make a Crepe Paper Crocus Plant

 - Gather your craft tools and materials.
 Then download the flower template below.

 - Cut crepe paper according to the template using scissors or a cutting machine.

 - Use your detail scissors to fringe the tip of the stamen.